Pharma blog

 Are Google and Amazon coming for pharma?

-It’s not that many years ago that everyone was using a Blackberry or a Nokia phone.
+Not many years ago, everyone was using a Blackberry or a Nokia phone.
 Both companies ruled the world with their mobile phones.
-But today, they don’t exist anymore in the way they used to.
-Their phones were great but they seriously underestimated the impact from their new competitor the iPhone.
+But today, they don’t exist as they used to.
+Their phones were great, but they seriously underestimated the impact of their new competitor, the iPhone.

-The phone market is just one example but the same thing happened in other markets like book stores, travel agencies, navigation software, etc. The tech giants, also known as The Big 5, are slowly taking over the entire world.
+The phone market is just one example, but the same happened in other markets like bookstores, travel agencies, navigation software, etc. The tech giants, known as The Big 5, are slowly taking over the world.
 In recent years, big tech companies have also started to show interest in the pharmaceutical industry by taking over pharma companies or collaborating with them.

-It is probable that the pharmaceutical industry will be their next target.
+The pharmaceutical industry will probably be their next target.
 So, why have these big tech companies their eyes on the pharmaceutical industry?
-First of all, it’s important to understand who the 5 biggest tech companies are?
+First, it’s important to understand who the 5 most prominent tech companies are.

 Who are the big tech companies?